[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 Lethal pride can randomly add extra mods on notables wthin its radius, and also add flat strengh on small passives too.

 The number of on the jewel is used as seed to roll those random mods.
 This means that same number will give same outcomes, but the number itself however, is meaningless.
 You will not be able to know what mods it gives you unless you socket it yourself.
 You can change the number by divining it.
 There are 2 decent locations on our path to socket this jewel.
-Location 1 is better in general.
+With 3.16 passive tree update, Location 1 would be a much better choice.

 Location 1 (ranger side):